DtotheHill/DtotheHill/README.md

 - 👋 Hi, I’m Dan.
 - 👀 I’m interested in strength training, coding, live music, outdoors, cats, and my wife.
-- 🌱 I’m currently learning to became a software engineer.
-I'm diving in deep to JS.
+- 🌱 I’m currently diving in deep to JS.
 - 💞️ I’m looking to collaborate on something soon.
 - 📫 How to reach me https://twitter.com/DanHillegas